Pterygoid hamulus

 The pterygoid hamulus is a hook-like process at the lower extremity of the medial pterygoid plate of the sphenoid bone of the skull.
-It is the superior origin of the pterygomandibular raphe, and the levator veli palatini muscle.
+It is the superior origin of the pterygomandibular raphe, and the tensor veli palatini muscle courses around it before inserting into the palatine aponeurosis.

 Structure

 The pterygoid hamulus is part of the medial pterygoid plate of the sphenoid bone of the skull.
 Its tip is rounded off.
 It has an average length of 7.2 mm, an average depth of 1.4 mm, and an average width of 2.3 mm.
 The tendon of tensor veli palatini muscle glides around it.

 Function

 The pterygoid hamulus is the superior origin of the pterygomandibular raphe.
 It is also the origin of levator veli palatini muscle.

 Clinical significance

 Rarely, the pterygoid hamulus may be enlarged, which may cause mouth pain.